Office: SS 201

 This course will introduce you to cartographic principles and design techniques for map display and production using ArcGIS software.
 Topics covered in this course include layout, visual hierarchy, fonts, labeling, colors, symbols, generalization, and mapping quantitative & raster data.
 The course will also develop your ability to critically evaluate maps for effective design.

 This course is taught in a computer lab and is largely lecture, lab, project, and critique-based.
 The lectures introduce or review cartographic concepts.
 The labs and projects are designed to assist in learning techniques for creating effective maps.
 There are a series of map critiques to assist in the revision of maps and continual improvement of maps.
-Additionally, all students will create a final portfolio of the maps created throughout the course.

 The class is structured to be interactive and collaborative.
 All students are expected to come to class prepared to think, observe, and participate in discussions, critiques, and labs.
 Active participation enhances the learning process for all group members.